 Whenever birthday season rolls around, we like to give the birthday child a few treats of their own choosing, within reason.
 I do believe my middle child is a budding foodie.
-The days leading up to his birthday he talked about how he wanted to have apple pancakes for breakfast, something we have never made or even offered.
+In the days leading up to his birthday, he talked about how he wanted to have apple pancakes for breakfast, something we have never made or even offered.
 I got to thinking.
 How could I alter my buttermilk pancakes to create a version apple-y enough for a four-year-old’s palate, but not cloyingly so for the rest of us?
 As I was mulling over the idea, I realized that this was a perfect Fearless Friday experiment.

 - 4 TBSP butter, melted

 - 1 cup apple cider